MrCapon/BR-1337-Asturias-Flag/description.md

 [header]BR: 1337 – Feature List[/header]

 [h2]Grand Map Overhaul, Expanded Worldbuilding & Alternate History[/h2]
-A fully reworked political map set in the Basileía Romaíon 1736 universe, scaled backward to 1337.
+• A fully reworked political map set in the Basileía Romaíon 1736 universe, scaled backward to 1337.
+• Nearly all the base games dynamic content has been kept or reworked to our map.

 [h2]New Buildings[/h2]
 • Orthodox Holy Order buildings and new tribal buildings integrated from (add link).